HappyMaxxx/SpendSense/README.md

 ### Remove Containers and Volumes

-To stop containers and remove them along with the MongoDB data volume:
+To stop containers and remove them along with the PostgreSQL data volume:

 ```bash
 docker-compose down -v
 ```

-> **Warning**: The `-v` flag deletes the MongoDB database volume, resulting in data loss.
+> **Warning**: The `-v` flag deletes the PostgreSQL database volume, resulting in data loss.
 Use with caution.

-> **Important**: After removing the MongoDB volume, the Django superuser account will be deleted.
+> **Important**: After removing the PostgreSQL volume, the Django superuser account will be deleted.
 Create a new superuser by running:
 > ```bash
 > docker-compose run web python manage.py createsuperuser
 > ```